Gaziantepspor: History

 The first sports club in Gaziantep was founded by students at the American College in 1923.
 Several other clubs were founded soon after; Altınışık, Kilis İdman Yurdu Spor Kulübü, and Türkocağı Spor Kulübü.
 However, these clubs did not last long, with Altınışık and Türkocağı folding in 1929 and 1931 respectively.
 Türkocağı went on to merge with Sanatkarlar Spor Kulübü to form Gaziantep İdman Yurdu.
 The club did not register in time for the Gaziantep amateur league and were only permitted to compete in friendly matches.
 Gaziantep Idman Yurdu disbanded in 1932.
 There were no clubs in Gaziantep until 1938, with the sports branch of the community centre taking over and running all sporting activities.

-Gaziantepspor which bears the name of Gaziantep city was founded in the first days of 1969.
+Gaziantepspor, which bears the name of Gaziantep city, was founded in the first days of 1969.
 Gaziantep city's leading people held a meeting under the chairmanship of Mayor Abdulkadir Batur and they made a first attempt for the foundation of the club.

 Later on, as a result of continuing meetings, Gaziantepspor Club was founded in 1969.
 Important figures in Gaziantep held a meeting with then-mayor Abdülkadir Batur in order to form the club.
 A total of 58 people helped with the foundation of Gaziantepspor in 1969.
-Besir Bayram who was a founder member, has been a first president.
+Besir Bayram who was a founder member, was a first president.
 The club contested friendly matches in their first season.
 They were allowed to join the TFF Third League in 1970.
 Gaziantepspor, activities.